 He has also developed and delivered performance programs for musicians and athletes and for screen-based workers.
 He has undertaken performance-related research with athletes, has designed office chairs, and completed a Grad Dip. in Learning Difficulties.

-Michael Stenning is the current Chairman of the Australian Society of Teachers of the Alexander Technique.
+Michael Stenning is a past Chairman of the Australian Society of Teachers of the Alexander Technique.

 A path together

 For both, on-going post-graduate work included study with Kri Ackers and John and Lyn Nicholls.
-They have had lessons or attended workshops given by a wide variety of AT teachers including the Barlows, Carringtons, Patrick MacDonald, Misha Magidov and Marj Barstow.
+They have also learned from a wide variety of AT teachers including the Bill and Marjorie Barlow, Carringtons, Patrick MacDonald, Misha Magidov and Marj Barstow.
 They established a teaching practice in Canberra in 1986.
 They taught intermittently on the Nicholls’ Melbourne training course and were subsequently invited to work with the Nicholls on their Brighton UK course.
 After two years in Brighton, they re-established themselves in Canberra in 1992.
 They share teaching, while also balancing musical commitments and time out in the mountains.
 Hobbies include outdoor pursuits such as running, bushwalking, cross-country skiing and rowing.